 Whether you’re on a gravel bike or road bike, this great-looking, lightweight, and incredibly comfortable jersey will make your rides more enjoyable and keep you stylish at the same time.
 The fun pebble pattern, body molding fit, and spacious pockets make it my go-to for gravel bike rides.
 I wanted to bring up the high price tag of this jersey, but honestly, I was blown away by the high quality materials and women-tailored designs.
 This jersey is truly worth every penny.
 Especially when it comes with a one-year crash replacement warranty.
 As the company states, “Happiness Guaranteed.”

-The Summerweight Long Sleeve In Palmera
+Machines for Freedom Summerweight Long Sleeve In Palmera

 The second jersey I tested was the Summerweight Long Sleeve jersey.
 Machines for Freedom introduced this piece to break from the traditional short-sleeve jersey style.
 The company created a long sleeve jersey to help riders stay protected from the sun all while keeping cool on hot days.